pamelarussell/sgxlib/README.md

         Block blk2 = new Block("chr1", 3000, 4000, Plus$.MODULE$);
         System.out.println("The Blocks are " + blk1 + " and " + blk2);

-        // Create a Region consisting of the two blocks scala.collection.immutable.List<Block> bss =
+        // Create a Region with the two blocks scala.collection.immutable.List<Block> bss =
                 JavaConverters.asScalaBufferConverter(
                 Arrays.asList(blk1, blk2))